We may receive compensation when you click on links to products from our partners.

 2. Do Some Market Research

-Research about the different market trends while reading company reviews will give you a better idea about the
+Research the different market trends while reading company reviews will give you a better idea about the salary you can earn, where the growth opportunities are, and a bit about the work culture at specific companies.

 Spend time here talking to professionals in many fields.
 Informational interviews and job shadowing can give you a new outlook on that industry so you can make an informed decision.
 You can look at different jobs and see which roles would fit you.